Updated: April 2021

-The temperatures are dropping here in Wisconsin and only time will tell if we’re in for another winter full of dangerously low temperatures or above-average snowfall.
-When it starts to get cold, we like to hunker down and enjoy the warmth of our homes.
-A popular word and trend that often comes up this time of year is Hygge (pronounced “hoo-ga”).
+A popular word and trend that often comes up as we prep for another Wisconsin winter is Hygge (pronounced “hoo-ga”).
 Hygge is a Danish trend that is difficult to sum up in a word but is all about that feeling of warmth, coziness, and contentment.
 Now, when we think of warmth, we often think of both the actual temperature and how cheerful, cozy, and inviting the space is.
 Bathrooms aren’t always the first thing that comes to mind when we think of “warmth” in our homes, but that doesn’t necessarily have to be the case.
-Let’s look at some of the ways you can make your bathroom warm, cozy, and inviting this winter.
+Let’s look at some of the ways you can transform your bathroom into a warm, cozy, and inviting space for next winter.

-- Check your bathroom efficiency.
+- Review bathroom efficiency.
 If your bathroom feels cold, drafty windows and doors could be to blame.
 Seal around your windows and any cracks with caulk.
 It’s a good first step.

-- Use a towel warmer.
+- Invest in a towel warmer.
 There’s nothing better after a warm shower or bath than a warm towel.
 Invest in a towel warmer or heated towel bar for a boost in warmth and luxury!

-- Opt for heated toilet seats.
+- Upgrade with heated toilet seats.
 Heated toilet seats are another way to add some extra warmth and comfort to your bathroom.
 They’re perfect for those chilly Wisconsin mornings.

 - Get festive with some seasonal decor.
 Winter sure is cold, but holiday decor throughout the house can make us feel warm and fuzzy on the inside.
 While decorating your home for the season, consider adding some holiday decor and seasonal touches (like Christmas-themed towels or cinnamon-scented soaps) to your bathroom for a little bit of holiday magic and warmth.